Forecast-it/handbook/how-we-work.md

 * Let your manager know directly at least 24 hours in advance.
 * Be available and responsive via email, chat, and phone from 9:00-17:00
 * A WFH day is not a vacation day.
 Be at least as productive from home as you would be in the office.
-* If you have meetings, you need to inform the others in all your meetings that you are joining remotely, and set up the video/phone call yourself.
 * In general, prioritize face-to-face meetings over dial in.
-Use common sense, and avoid working from home on days where you have a bunch of meetings scheduled.

 ### Working hours